 As a pioneer of peer-to-peer cryptocurrency, Bitcoin is the de facto leader.
 This fact is further proved by the fact that any other cryptocurrency that’s not BTC is immediately grouped into the category of “Altcoins.”
 While Altcoins like Ether or Dogecoin are functionally similar to other cryptocurrencies, their designation as an altcoin further illustrates just how much of a leader Bitcoin is.

 Thanks to Bitcoin’s large market cap, notoriety, and widespread popularity, it's one of the strongest cryptocurrencies to invest in if you’re looking to get into cryptos.
 That being said, like all other altcoins, since there is no regulatory oversight for BTC, investing in cryptocurrency of any shape or form comes with a much higher risk than other securities.
 As Elon Musk's recent tweets about Bitcoin have illustrated, the market is susceptible to hype and fluctuations in a way other investment options aren't.
 It's important to keep in mind that the actions of influential investors can positively and negatively impact even the reigning king of cryptos.

-Perhaps the second-most-popular cryptocurrency available online, Ethereum has a large market cap thanks to some of the innovations it brought to the crypto space.
-It’s worth noting that Ethereum itself is actually a platform for the open-source development of decentralized apps (commonly referred to as “dapps”) using blockchain technology.
+The second-most-popular cryptocurrency, Ethereum, has a large market cap thanks to some of the innovations it brought to the crypto space.
+It’s worth noting that Ethereum itself is a platform for the open-source development of decentralized apps (commonly referred to as “dapps”) using blockchain technology.

 As a result of so many users actively developing decentralized applications using Ethereum, it’s unlikely that Ethereum will disappear any time soon.
 That being said, a hack in the past did show that Ethereum wasn’t as secure as some users thought when the rollout of decentralized autonomous organizations (DAOs), which were intended to help automate some transactions on the platform.